dlepaux/realtime-bpm-analyzer/docs/index.md

     details: Written in TypeScript with full type definitions for excellent IDE integration and type safety.

   - icon: 🎛️
-    title: Flexible Strategies
+    title: Flexible Usage
-    details: Choose between player, continuous analysis, or offline strategies based on your use case.
+    details: Works with live audio, continuous monitoring, or offline file analysis based on your use case.

   - icon: 🌐
     title: Browser Compatible